Home > Expeditions > Wild Scotland

 • Discover the Shetland Islands and their fascinating history

-• Discover some of Scotland’s genuinely far-flung and rugged islands, where few adventurous souls dare visit
+• Discover some of Scotland’s remote and rugged islands, visited by few adventurous souls

 Gallery